 Gray is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Gray’s overall crime rate is lower than average for the country.

-The per capita income in Gray in 2010 was $31,840, which is wealthy relative to Maine, and upper middle income relative to the rest of the US.
-This equates to an annual income of $127,360 for a family of four.
+The per capita income in Gray in 2018 was $45,752, which is wealthy relative to Maine and the nation.
+This equates to an annual income of $183,008 for a family of four.
 However, Gray contains both very wealthy and poor people as well.

 The people who call Gray home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Gray residents report their race to be White, followed by Native American.
-Important ancestries of people in Gray include French , Irish, Italian, and French Canadian.
+The greatest number of Gray residents report their race to be White, followed by Asian.
+Important ancestries of people in Gray include English, Irish, French, Scottish, and German.

 The most common language spoken in Gray is English.
-Other important languages spoken here include Spanish and Persian.
+Other important languages spoken here include Langs. of India and Spanish.